 Even though there weren’t the blue skies you’d expect from Santa Monica Beach, it was still amazing to see.
 See the difference in whether when we returned to Santa Monica a couple of days later.

-Having sourced some wine, we headed back to our apartment in Marina del Rey to get ready and went to the awesome bar at The Bungalow in the Fairmont Miramar, a fun and tropical outdoor bar that was fully decked out for Halloween.
+With plenty of wine in tow, we returned to our apartment in Marina del Rey to get ready.
+We went to the awesome bar at The Bungalow in the Fairmont Miramar.
+It’s a fun and tropical outdoor bar that was fully decked out for Halloween.

 The rest of the night was a wonderful blur.